• Federated Learning & Secure MPC

 1. Distribution

 Everyone receives the new global model.
-That's all they learn—the aggregate result, nothing about individual contributions.
+That's all they learn—the aggregate result, no individual contributions.

 FAQ